sanjeevrs2000/covplan/README.md

 [![PyPI](https://img.shields.io/pypi/v/covplan?color=blue&label=pypi)](https://pypi.org/project/covplan/0.2.0/)
 [![PyPi license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.org/project/covplan/0.2.0/)

 This repository can be used for generating guidance trajectories for complete field coverage.
-It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various applications.
-It is an updated Python implementation of the method that was presented in [this paper](https://journals.sagepub.com/doi/full/10.5772/56248).
+It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various robotic applications.
+It is an updated Python implementation of the methodology that was originally presented in [this paper](https://journals.sagepub.com/doi/full/10.5772/56248).
 > Hameed IA, Bochtis D, Sørensen CA. An Optimized Field Coverage Planning Approach for Navigation of Agricultural Robots in Fields Involving Obstacle Areas.
 International Journal of Advanced Robotic Systems.
 2013;10(5). doi:10.5772/56248